Who doesn’t want to have clear skin, shiny hair and healthy looking nails?

 - Iodine and Selenium are important nutrients for thyroid health.
 Iodine is important for the production of T4.
 Selenium is important for the conversion of T4 to T3- the more active form of thyroid hormone.

-These are not the only ones.
-Many structures and functions in the human body are related to one another, and so having adequate levels of all nutrients is very important.
+But it isn’t the only thing you have to mind.
+Many structures and functions in the human body are related to one another, therefore having adequate levels of all nutrients is mostly recommended.

 I suggest you eat a wholesome diet, rich in fruit, vegetables and root vegetables, have a sufficient intake of protein, and some healthy fats for optimal health.